What is the Beatitudes Fellowship?

 - Community-building workshops: how to engage your congregation in change

-- Sustaining spiritual practices: how to lead from within, incorporating the practices and principles of deep listening, creating hospitable spaces, holding the tensions of paradox, developing a spirit of inquiry
+- Sustaining spiritual practices: how to lead from within, incorporating the practices and principles of deep listening, creating hospitable spaces, holding the tensions of paradox, developing a spirit of inquiry (based on the Courage practices of the Center for Courage and Renewal.)

 - Peer community with other entrepreneurial leaders: time to relax and connect